-Companies that produce and sell pet food and various other pet products supplied the Organization with free pet food and supplies during the year ended December 31, 2022.
-The Organization received a contribution of supplies with a fair value of \$57,268 in 2022 (\$91,492 in 2021).
+Companies that produce and sell pet food and various other pet products supplied the Organization with free pet food and supplies.
+During the year, the Organization received a contribution of supplies with a fair value of \$37,755 (\$153,940 in 2023).